-That was the case in some older versions of FreeBSD, but the "top" command works fine in a modern environment.
+That was the case in some older versions of FreeBSD, but the "top" command works fine in a FreeBSD 8 container.

 I've heard that "ping" and "traceroute" don't work in FreeBSD containers, is that right?

-Our FreeBSD systems allow us to permit containered processes to use raw network sockets, so "ping" and "traceroute" work fine in our containers.
+FreeBSD 8 allows us to permit containered processes to use raw network sockets, so "ping" and "traceroute" work fine in our containers.

-I've heard that a FreeBSD container is not proper virtualisation, is that right?
+I've heard that a FreeBSD container is not a proper FreeBSD container, is that right?